 A selection committee comprised of at least three senior staff members from the Toulouse Graduate School will independently rank and review students based on the scholarship application data and Toulouse Graduate School admission data.
 A selection committee meeting to discuss and determine scholarship recipients by vote will be held within one month of each scholarship application deadline.

-Those students offered the AAS will receive notification through the email address provided in their scholarship application with an attached PDF offer letter to be signed and returned.
+All students that apply for the Academic Achievement Scholarship will receive notification of the committee’s decision through the email address provided in their scholarship application.
+Those students offered the AAS will also receive an attached PDF offer letter to be signed and returned.

-Students will enroll in and complete a minimum of 6 semester credit hours of 5000 or 6000 level courses (applicable to the doctoral degree program for which they were admitted to the University of North Texas) during both the Fall 2013 and Spring 2014 semesters.
-At least 12 graduate credit hours must be completed by the end of Spring 2014.
+1. Students will enroll in and complete a minimum of 6 semester credit hours of 5000 or 6000 level courses (applicable to the degree program for which they were admitted to the University of North Texas) during both the Fall 2014 and Spring 2015 semesters.
+At least 12 graduate credit hours must be completed by the end of Spring 2015.
 Summer enrollment does not count towards the 12 hour requirement.

-Students must maintain a minimum 3.0 grade point average (for every semester, as well as a cumulative 3.0), satisfactory progress in the degree program for which they were admitted, and meet any departmental criteria for satisfactory performance and progress.
-These criteria apply for the entire academic year in which the AAS is awarded.
+2. Students must maintain a minimum 3.0 grade point average (for every semester, as well as a cumulative 3.0), satisfactory progress in the degree program for which they were admitted, and meet all departmental criteria for satisfactory performance and progress.
+These criteria apply for the entire academic period in which the AAS is awarded.

 Requirements for continued funding of individual scholarships are outlined in the scholarship offer letters, or read more about the requirements and the scholarship appeal process.

 Read about additional ways to fund your education.